Lithium Miner News For The Month Of January 2017

 Great work by management to secure finance and two equity off-take partners.
 I am surprised the stock is not CAD 1.30 yet.
 Maybe very soon as the deals finalize, and the institutions get on board.

 You can read more on my very recent January article on Lithium Americas -"Lithium Americas Is Looking Good And Is Now Significantly De-Risked" here.
-Also an excellent recently article by lithium expert Joe Lowry here.
+Also an excellent recent article by lithium expert Joe Lowry here.

 Upcoming catalysts include: